dbt-labs/docs.getdbt.com/website/docs/docs/deploy/deployment-overview.md

 <Card
     title="Deploy with other tools"
-    body="Use tools such as Airflow, Prefect, Dagster, automation server, Cron, or ADF to run or trigger dbt Cloud jobs." link="/docs/deploy/deployment-tools"
+    body="Use tools such as Airflow, Prefect, Dagster, automation server, Cron, or ADF to run or trigger dbt jobs, including those hosted on dbt Cloud." link="/docs/deploy/deployment-tools"
     icon="pencil-paper"/>